-If you search for text inside one of the new filetypes it should now show up in your search results, once the index is doing being rebuilt.
+If you search for text inside one of the new filetypes it should now show up in your search results, once the index is done being rebuilt.

 If you’d like to always search within file contents for a specific folder, navigate to the folder you want search contents for and click organize then folder and search options.

 Click on the search tab and then click the always search file names and contents radio button.

 The index will need to be rebuilt again and once it’s done your searches will automatically look in file content.